0xd1rac/cv-papers/README.md

 - [Resnet](#resnet)

 ## Resnet
 The ResNet <a href="https://arxiv.org/abs/1512.03385"> paper </a> introduces the concept of residual learning, where instead of directly learning the desired mapping, the network learns the residual (difference) between the input and the output.
-This is formalized as $ F(x) = H(x) - x$, $H(x)$ is the desired function and x is the input.
+This is formalized as $F(x) = H(x) - x$, $H(x)$ is the desired function and $x$ is the input.

 A residual block consists of a series of convolutional layers with a skip connection (or shortcut) that bypasses these layers and adds the input directly to the output.
-This helps in addressing the vanishing gradient problem and allows for the training of much deeper networks
+This helps in addressing the vanishing gradient problem and allows for the training of much deeper networks.

-You can use it by importing the `resnet` as shown below
+You can use it by importing the `resnet` as shown below:

 ```python
 import torch